sara-mobsite/cloud-generation/README.md

 Not every day is a sunny day: Synthetic cloud injection for deep land cover segmentation robustness evaluation across data sources.
 Proceedings of the Workshop on Machine Learning for Earth Observation (MADCLEAN'25), Sept.
 15, 2025.

-@inproceedings{mobsite2025clouds,
-  title={Not every day is a sunny day: Synthetic cloud injection for deep land cover segmentation robustness evaluation across data sources}, author={Mobsite, S. and Hostache, R. and Berti-Equille, L. and Roux, E. and Guerin, J.}, booktitle={Proceedings of the Workshop on Machine Learning for Earth Observation (MADCLEAN'25)}, year={2025}, month={September 15}
-}